 Yes, if you follow some guidelines, it is relatively safe.
-According to Benjamin Chapman, a professor of food safety at North Carolina State University, “The biggest risk factor is being around other people.”
+Benjamin Chapman, a professor of food safety at North Carolina State University, says, “The biggest risk factor is being around other people.”

 Try and go at times when the store is less busy.
-If you type in the store’s name and location in Google search, a chart with often will pop up showing when foot traffic there is highest.
+If you type in the store’s name and location in a Google search, a chart often will pop up showing when foot traffic is highest.

 COVID-19 is spread by droplets from nearby people coughing or sneezing.
-To avoid this, the US-based Centres for Disease Control and Prevention (CDC) recommend you keep a distance of 6-feet (2 metres) from other people.
+To avoid this, the US-based Centres for Disease Control and Prevention (CDC) recommend keeping a distance of 6 feet (2 metres) from other people.

-When checking out, try to use self-checkout when possible, as it’s hard to maintain a 6-foot distance from cashiers.
-That said, more stores are adding plastic screening around the check-out counters protect staff and customers.
+Try self-checkout when possible when checking out, as it’s hard to maintain a 6-foot distance from cashiers.
+More stores are adding plastic screening around the check-out counters to protect staff and customers.
 Use stores with these if possible.

 Should I Wear a Mask and Gloves to the Grocery Store?

-The CDC is now advising all Americans to wear cloth face masks when out in public.
+The CDC is now advising all Americans to wear cloth face masks in public.

-Instead of gloves, the CDC is advising people to use sanitizer before you go out and rewashing hands when getting back.
+Instead of gloves, the CDC advises people to use sanitiser before they go out and rewash their hands when returning.

-Gloves can help, but only if you don’t touch your face (including eyes and nose) with them – you’re just transferring anything on the gloves to you.
-If you choose to use gloves, use disposable pairs and throw them out before getting your vehicle.
+Gloves can help, but only if you don’t touch your face (including eyes and nose) with them – you’re just transferring anything on the gloves.
+If you use gloves, use disposable pairs and throw them out before getting your vehicle.

-Also, avoid using your phone while in-store, as coronavirus can be transferred to it and back to you after washing your hands.
+Also, please avoid using your phone in-store, as coronavirus can be transferred to it and back to you after washing your hands.

 Should You Order Groceries Online or Go to the Store?